giovancombo/ParallelImageRenderer/README.md

 ## 2 - Method and Code
 From an operational perspective, an *Image Renderer* as described in Section 1 essentially performs two main operations:

-1) *sorting* circles based on their distance from the 2D surface, indicated by their z-coordinate;
+1) *Sorting* circles based on their distance from the 2D surface, indicated by their z-coordinate;
-2) *alpha blending* on individual pixels to determine the final color distribution.
+2) *Alpha blending* on individual pixels to determine the final color distribution.

 Since circles are randomly positioned in space, different pixels on the 2D surface will belong to different numbers of circles with different colors, resulting in varying final pixel colors.
 Importantly, whether a circle belongs to a pixel (and vice versa) is a condition that depends **solely** on that pixel.

-It's then crucial to note that both operations can be performed **independently** on each of the $`canvas\_size^2`$ pixels of the 2D surface, making this *Image Renderer* an *embarrassingly parallel* problem.
-This characteristic promises effective code parallelization with OpenMP.
+It is then crucial to note that both operations can be performed **independently** on each of the $`canvas\_size^2`$ pixels of the 2D surface, making this *Image Renderer* an *embarrassingly parallel* problem.
+This characteristic promises an effective code parallelization with OpenMP.

 ### 2.1 - Hardware and Software setup
 [Section to be completed with hardware specifications, OpenMP and C++ versions, and a brief CMake study]